ladih/Candlestick-windows/README.md

-Analysing stock data using pandas, numpy, sklearn, and matplotlib in Python
+Analysing stock data using pandas, numpy, sklearn, and matplotlib in Python (ongoing project)